pandalearnstocode/miniature-umbrella/README.md

 ### TODOs:

 * How to authenticate a user?
+* How to authorize a user?
 * How to authenticate a service?
 * pod to pod communication?
-* how to authorize a user?
+* How to authorize a user?
 * How to API gateway or should we add an API gateway or a L7 load balancer?
+API management Azure.
 * Secrets rotation?